 The IXP4xx is a series of XScale ARM chips from Intel that was created as part of their legacy when acquireing Digitals StrongARM line.
 This SoC has an ARMv4T ISA.
 It can sometimes be hard to find the right tools and no major distributions support the ARMv4 ISA.
 The typical userspace is built using OpenWrt or OpenEmbedded.

 A major reason why IXP4xx silicon is still produced and deployed is the operating conditions.
-If you look at for example the Gateworks Cambria GW2358-4 network processor you notice the strictly military operating conditions:
+If you look at for example the Gateworks Cambria GW2358-4 network processor (apparently still for sale for new designs in 2017) you notice the strictly military operating conditions:

 - Temperature: -40°C to +85°C

 - MTBF (mean time before failure): 60 Years at 55°C

 It is pretty easy for an experienced ARM kernel hacker to get any of these devices running with the latest kernel and full hardware support.
 Most of the heavy lifting is already done and landed upstream.

 The UARTs on the IXP4xx uses 115200 baud.

 It is pretty straight forward to build the latest OpenWrt for IXP4xx.